Thousand Oaks shooting: Events

 At 11:19 p.m., two California Highway Patrol (CHP) officers on a traffic stop nearby were alerted to the shooting by people who had managed to escape.
 They arrived at the bar's parking lot a minute later and were joined by Ventura County Sheriff's Sgt.
 Ron Helus four minutes after that.
 The three officers ventured towards the building, with Helus and one of the CHP officers entering at 11:25 p.m.
 A minute later, they came under fire from Long, who had been monitoring their movements through the nine security cameras visible on a monitor in the front office where he had been taking shelter.
 In the ensuing gunfight, Helus was shot five times by Long, who used a flashlight with a laser sight on his pistol in the large, darkened, smoke-filled room.
 Positioned between Long and the CHP officer, Helus was also accidentally struck by a bullet from the officer's rifle that went through his heart and fatally wounded him.
 Initially there was confusion and miscommunication as to whether there was an officer down.
 Responding Ventura County Sheriff's deputies, who were securing the perimeter, located and evacuated Helus outside the building 20 minutes after he had been shot.
 A SWAT team and other police officers arrived on the scene shortly afterwards.

 Long stopped his attack following the exchange of gunfire with police.
 At 11:37 p.m., he lit a firework and threw it out of the bar's front office.
 Forty seconds later, he threw another firework out of the office.
 At 11:38 p.m., he committed suicide by shooting himself under the chin.
 Agents from the Federal Bureau of Investigation, the Bureau of Alcohol, Tobacco, Firearms and Explosives, and the Department of Homeland Security were deployed to further investigate the scene along with EMTs and paramedics from the Ventura County Fire Department and AMR to assist victims.
 Nineteen survivors were rescued from inside the bar in total.

 Victims

 Nine men and three women died during the shooting.
 Seven were college students, and one other a recent graduate.
 The four others killed were 54-year-old Ventura County Sheriff's Sgt.
 Ron Helus; a 48-year-old bouncer; a 33-year-old Marine Corps veteran; and a 27-year-old Navy veteran who was at the 2017 Las Vegas shooting during the Route 91 Harvest music festival.
 They all died from multiple gunshots, and one victim was also stabbed in the neck.
 Ten of the civilians died inside the bar, while the eleventh died outside.
 Sixteen others were injured, with only one being injured by gunfire.
+According to the chief coroner, all of the fatal victims had suffered non-survivable wounds due to the gunman shooting the victims in vital areas, and thus, none of them would have survived even if immediate medical attention was available to them.